UN-SPIDER and Vulnerability: A natural fit

 Understanding Poverty Assessment through Disaster Impacts

-The project is based on the hypothesis that the GEC has created a set of unique, previously unexamined circumstances that have negatively affected livelihoods, creating increased poverty conditions and subsequent increased vulnerability to natural disasters.
+The project is based on the hypothesis that the GEC has created a set of unique, previously unexamined circumstances that have negatively affected livelihoods, increased poverty and subsequently increased vulnerability to disasters triggered by natural hazards.
 The broad objectives of this project are to understand the particular effects that the GEC has had specifically on the well known relationships between livelihoods, poverty, and vulnerability to natural disasters, and to understand how the quantifiable impacts of natural disasters such as loss of life and property are potential indicators of GEC impacts on the poor and vulnerable.

 A variety of intertwined factors

 Vulnerability often stems from a wide variety of intertwined factors that make it difficult (if not impossible) to discern the specific effects of one particular factor like the GEC.
 For example, poverty, weak governance, social and armed conflicts, current economic policies, population growth, a lack of awareness regarding vulnerability and its management, and a non-existent culture regarding disaster prevention all are typical factors which enhance vulnerability.

 In developing countries such as Guatemala, it is important to recognize that the levels of poverty and vulnerability are modified by local factors such as unemployment trends and disasters; and by global events such as the food and oil crisis that preceded the global economic crisis of 2008, or the coffee crisis that took place between 2000 and 2002.